tmw9/JuliaSets/README.rst

 Link to the publication: http://www.csi-india.org/csia/index.php?y=2020

-This was just a small college assignments, and just a **basic Julia Set Fractal Generator** using CUDA.
+This was just a small college assignment titled **Basic Julia Set Fractal Generator** using CUDA.

 Dependencies
 #############